Numerology

 The shadow of 33 is overextended service.
 The same drive to care, guide, or heal can keep expanding until the person can no longer tell the difference between service and self-erasure.

-That shadow deserves a full lead before any scan relief because burnout is not a side effect here.
+That shadow deserves a full lead before any summary because burnout is not a side effect here.
 It is the predictable cost when care keeps moving outward without enough boundary, rest, consent, or shared responsibility to hold it in proportion.

 Burnout is not an accidental side note here.
 It belongs to the core reading because care without enough boundary becomes compulsion.